Piero Hugon: Career at the royal court in England

 After Anne of Denmark's funeral in May 1619, Piero Hugon and a "Dutch" servant called Anna were accused of theft.
 This Anna was perhaps the Danish Anna Kaas who had served the queen since her first days in Scotland, or Hugon's wife Anna who served the Queen as a chamberer.

 The theft was discovered by one of the goldsmiths who supplied jewels to the queen, either William Herrick or George Heriot.
 An inventory of her jewels and plate was made by Sir Lionel Cranfield on 19 April 1619.
 George Heriot produced "models" or drawings of missing jewels which he had supplied to the queen, said to be worth £63,000.

 Dutch Anna and Piero were taken to the Tower of London and charged with stealing jewels worth £30,000.
 James Howell heard rumours and wrote, "Q. Anne left a world of brave jewels behind, but one Piero, an outlandish man, who had the keeping of them, embezzled many, and is run away."

-Piero Hugon had powerful supporters, soon after the arrest, at Greenwich, the Marquess of Buckingham promised François Juvenal, Marquis de Traisnel, who had come to offer the French king's condolences to James, that he would protect Hugon.
+Piero Hugon had powerful supporters, and soon after the arrest, at Greenwich, the Marquess of Buckingham promised François Juvenal, Marquis de Traisnel, who had come to offer the French king's condolences to James, that he would protect Hugon.
 The Marquis wrote to Buckingham that Louis XIII was convinced of his innocence.
 Buckingham and Robert Naunton corresponded with the English ambassador in Paris, Sir Edward Herbert and his brother Henry Herbert.